woohoolabs/yin/README.md

 ##### Documents for successful responses

 Depending on the cardinality of the resources to be retrieved, you can extend either `AbstractSingleResourceDocument` or `AbstractCollectionDocument`.
-They have the same abstract methods which you have to implement:
+They require the same abstract methods to be implemented:

 ```php
 /**